msamarpanraj/noah-ark-quiz/README.md

 The Bible Quiz Project is an interactive web application designed to educate and engage users with questions related to the Bible.
 This project was created as a part of a Code Institute’s Diploma in Web Application Development Course to showcase proficiency in web development technologies, including HTML, CSS, and JavaScript.

-Throughout the development of this game I followed the principles of User Experience (UX), including the 5 planes of Strategy, Scope, Structure, Skeleton & Surface.
+Throughout the development of this quiz I followed the principles of User Experience (UX), including the 5 planes of Strategy, Scope, Structure, Skeleton & Surface.
 At all times I wanted to make sure that the website was easy to use, responsive, accessible and intuitive as well as meeting the goals and needs of the user and client.

 ### Key Factors